 - Creating and Configuring an Azure Load Balancer for Enterprise PKS Clusters

 To enable external access to your Enterprise PKS app on GCP, AWS, and on vSphere without NSX-T, you can either create a load balancer or expose a static port on your workload.

-For information about configuring a load balancer for your app workload, see Deploying and Exposing Basic Workloads.
+For information about configuring a load balancer for your app workload, see Deploying and Exposing Basic Linux Workloads.

 If you use AWS, you must configure routing in the AWS console before you can create a load balancer for your workload.
 You must create a public subnet in each availability zone (AZ) where you are deploying the workload and tag the public subnet with your cluster’s unique identifier.

-See the AWS Prerequisites section of Deploying and Exposing Basic Workloads before you create a workload load balancer.
+See the AWS Prerequisites section of Deploying and Exposing Basic Linux Workloads before you create a workload load balancer.

 A Kubernetes ingress controller sits behind a load balancer, routing HTTP and HTTPS requests from outside the cluster to services within the cluster.
 Kubernetes ingress resources can be configured to load balance traffic, provide externally reachable URLs to services, and manage other aspects of network traffic.